 We turn now to legislative activity during the last several months.
 By way of an overview, bills have been introduced in 32 states and the federal government.
 Legislatures have voted to enact provisions in seven states-Arkansas, Colorado, Connecticut, Kentucky, Louisiana, New York, and Tennessee.

 As we outlined above for the 2018-2020 period, we focus first on a few enactments in states before providing a catalogue of the many regulations imposed.
 Here we draw on examples from New York, Colorado, and Connecticut.

-A much-discussed major enactment is New York's Humane Alternatives to Long-Term (HALT) Solitary Confinement Act, which will take effect in April of 2022.126 The HALT Act defines "segregated confinement" to mean "any form of cell confinement for more than seventeen hours a day other than in a facility-wide emergency or for the purpose of providing medical or mental health treatment."127
+A much-discussed major enactment is New York's Humane Alternatives to Long-Term (HALT) Solitary Confinement Act, which will take effect in April of 2022.
+126 The HALT Act defines "segregated confinement" to mean "any form of cell confinement for more than seventeen hours a day other than in a facility-wide emergency or for the purpose of providing medical or mental health treatment."
+127

-Key features of HALT are its requirement of seven hours out of cell per day and the three-day limit on the use of solitary confinement and requirements for out-of-cell time.128 The HALT Act prohibits segregated confinement for more than three consecutive days or more than six days in a 30-day period unless a person has committed one of the serious violations identified by the statute.129 HALT also prohibits placement in segregated confinement for more than 15 consecutive days or 20 total days within a 60day period.130 In addition, HALT instructs that out-of-cell programming be offered to people in segregated confinement at least four hours per day, including at least one hour of recreation.131
+Key features of HALT are its requirement of seven hours out of cell per day and the three-day limit on the use of solitary confinement and requirements for out-of-cell time.
+The HALT Act prohibits segregated confinement for more than three consecutive days or more than six days in a 30-day period unless a person has committed one of the serious violations identified by the statute.
+HALT also prohibits placement in segregated confinement for more than 15 consecutive days or 20 total days within a 60-day period.
+In addition, HALT instructs that out-of-cell programming be offered to people in segregated confinement at least four hours per day, including at least one hour of recreation.
+The serious of the seven hour of the seven hours of the seven

 In addition to addressing the entire population, HALT also addresses subpopulations.
-HALT prohibits segregated confinement altogether for people who are 21 years old or younger; 55 years old or older; living with a disability; diagnosed with a serious mental illness; or pregnant, postpartum, or caring for a child in a correctional institution.132
+HALT prohibits segregated confinement altogether for people who are 21 years old or younger; 55 years old or older; living with a disability; diagnosed with a serious mental illness; or pregnant, postpartum, or caring for a child in a correctional institution.
+132

-For implementation, the HALT ACT instructs correctional administrators to publish monthly reports online detailing the demographics of the people held in segregated confinement, the number of days spent in segregated confinement, the number of people held by a facility, and a list of all incidents resulting in segregated confinement by the facility.133 In addition, the HALT Act mandates extra training for staff working on segregated confinement units.134

-Colorado's legislation was signed into law on June 24, 2021 and goes into effect in part on January 1, 2022 and in part on July 1, 2022.135 This statute puts a hard stop on restrictive housing, which it defines as "the state of being involuntarily confined in one's cell for approximately twenty-two hours per day or more with very limited out-of-cell time, movement, or meaningful human interaction whether pursuant to disciplinary, administrative, or classification action."136 Under the statute, individuals placed in restrictive housing in local jails may not, without a written court order, be held for more than 15 days in a 30-day period.
+For implementation, the HALT ACT instructs correctional administrators to publish monthly reports online detailing the demographics of the people held in segregated confinement, the number of days spent in segregated confinement, the number of people held by a facility, and a list of all incidents resulting in segregated confinement by the facility.
+133 In addition, the HALT Act mandates extra training for staff working on segregated confinement units.
+134 human interaction whether pursuant to disciplinary, administrative, or classification action."136 Under the statute, individuals placed in restrictive housing in local jails may not, without a written court order, be held for more than 15 days in a 30-day period.
 A court may only grant such an order if it finds by clear and convincing evidence that "[t]he individual poses an imminent danger to himself or herself or others;" "[n]o alternative less-restrictive placement is available;" "[t]he jail has exhausted all other placement alternatives;" and "[n]o other options exist, including release from custody."
 A jail may hold an individual in restrictive housing for an additional seven days if the jail files a motion for court order prior to the expiration of the 15-day placement and the court's decision remains pending.